Safe Water Improves Lives in Zambia

 Water changes lives

-As part of a five-year HIV prevention program funded by the United States Centers for Disease Control and Prevention (CDC), CMMB drilled a borehole in Mushonto Village, providing safe, clean water to more than 14,000 people.
-CMMB drilled six other boreholes for local communities in two districts in Western Province—Kaoma and Laumpa.
+In 2013, CMMB drilled a borehole in Mushonto Village, providing safe, clean water to more than 14,000 people.
+Subsequently, CMMB drilled six other boreholes for local communities in two other districts in Western Province—Kaoma and Laumpa.

-Webby Mulubisha, the Mushonto Village Sub-Chief, shares that the community’s quality of life has improved tremendously since the borehole was drilled in 2013.
+Webby Mulubisha, the Mushonto Village Sub-Chief, shares that the community’s quality of life has improved tremendously since the borehole was drilled.
 “The number of recorded diarrheal cases or waterborne infections has dropped significantly, supported with reports I received from the health facility,” says Mr. Mulubisha.

 He continues, “Since we have a clean water supply in the vicinity, families now have more time to spend together.
 Our children in the community can now afford to take baths and attend school on time.
 We no longer share our water with animals.
 Households now have enough clean water to cook, bathe, drink, and wash clothes: all these are great improvement in hygiene and sanitation.”